eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 CFS decides which task to run next by running the task with the smallest `vruntime` {% cite lkd -l 52 %}.

-CFS uses a red black tree (rbtree in Linux) to manage the list of runnable processes, where the tree key is the `vruntime` value.
-Because an rbtree is self balancing, the shortest `vruntime` will be the leftmost node.
+CFS uses a red-black tree to manage the list of runnable processes, where the tree key is the `vruntime` value.
+Because a red-black tree is self-balancing, the shortest `vruntime` will be the leftmost node.
 The function to find this node is `__pick_next_entity()` {% cite lkd -l 52-3 %}:

 ```c
 static struct sched_entity *__pick_next_entity(struct cfs_rq *cfs_rq)